ethereum/go-ethereum/docs/_getting-started/index.md

 >
 ```

-Enter “ok” and hit the enter key.
+Enter “ok” and press the enter key.
 Next, the system will request the below action.

 **Please enter a password for the new account to be created (attempt 0 of 3)**